aikirias/KPIdelivery-MLOps/docs/README_DAG.md

 # churn_training_dag

 Spark-based churn pipeline that reads `airflow/mlops/*.csv`, prepares features, trains a logistic regression model, and manages the MLflow registry lifecycle.
+The DAG is now scheduled via Airflow Datasets tied to the source CSVs, so it only runs when `churn_data_watchdog` detects a real data change.

 ## Task Graph
 1. **clean_raw_sources** – Validates + normalizes the CSV inputs, writes canonical parquet snapshots for payments and the user base.
 2. **feature_engineering** – Aggregates payments (counts, sums, discounts), joins app usage + demographics + funds/ML activity, derives binary features, computes the target label, and updates the drift reference history (last 8 weekly snapshots).
 3. **train_spark_model** – Creates a Spark session against `spark://spark-master:7077`, runs a small grid search over `regParam` / `elasticNetParam` for logistic regression, evaluates each candidate on a holdout split, and logs metrics + params + explainability artifacts (SHAP plot + mean absolute values) to MLflow (`churn_retention` experiment).
+The task also records Evidently’s latest `drift_share` + `drift_detected` metrics so each run links model quality with feature stability.
 Artifacts land in MinIO bucket `mlflow-artifacts`.
 4. **evaluate_candidate** – Registers the run as a new model version inside MLflow (`churn-model`), compares its ROC AUC with the current Production version, and stores `{promote, candidate_version, metrics}` in XCom.
 5. **decide_promotion** – Branches to `promote_model` or `skip_promotion` depending on the evaluation result.
 6. **promote_model / skip_promotion** – Transition the new version to Production (archiving old versions) or just log that it was skipped.
+Promotion now requires the candidate ROC AUC to beat the current Production model by at least `CHURN_PROMOTION_MIN_DELTA` (default 0.005) to avoid flip-flopping on noise.
 7. **notify_success** – Final log hook.

 ## Key Files / Paths